 Should I Buy Solar Power?

-Here are a 10 reasons why you shouldn't install solar panels
+Here are 10 reasons why you shouldn’t install solar panels

-When the factors below apply to you and you’re asking “ Is solar a good idea? “, we’d respectfully suggest you read more on our website or download our solar power guide to get all the information you need to make an informed decision.
+When the factors below apply to you and you’re asking “ Is solar a good idea? “, we suggest you read more on our website or download our solar power guide to get all the information you need to make an informed decision.

 1. Don’t install solar power if your roof isn’t big enough

 Typically, the smallest system we sell is a 2kW system with 8 panels.
 The roof space required for a 2kW system is 8m x 1.7m, or 4m x 3.4m (each panel is approximately 1.7m tall by 1m wide).
 A number of properties such as terrace houses in the inner west do not have a large enough roof space for even the smallest system, in which case solar power cannot be installed on your roof.
 More information: Solar Power for a terrace house.

 2. Don’t buy solar panels if no one is home during the day

 Solar power only works during the daytime and needs to be used in the home as it is generated.
 Because solar power is fed into the home to directly reduce your power bill, to benefit from solar power you need to be able to use most of the solar power as it is generated during the day, most of the time.

 If no one is home during the day, there are still ways to benefit from a small solar power system without too much trouble.
 A 3kW system will output approximately 1kW-2kWs of power much of the time and on average around 12kWh a day, meaning you don’t need to have a high power usage to use a good percentage of the solar power.
 The baseload of your house will typically include a fridge, freezer, a few lights and appliances that are left on.
 Often this, along with pool pumps and other appliances that can be controlled with a timer will add up to around 6-10kW/h during the daytime.